 - Ikigai and laughter psychology.
 At 42:59, Nick and Dean talk about the association between ikigai and laughter psychology.

 - Follow-up research.
 At 45:24, Dean shares his plan on conducting an ‘East-meets-West study.

-Dean has a Doctor of Philosophy in Cognitive Neuroscience.
-He currently lectures in Criminal Psychology at University of Derby, in the city of Derby, England.
+Dr. Dean Fido has a PhD in cognitive neuroscience and currently lectures in Criminal Psychology at the University of Derby, England.